 LAMiNATE Members

-Malin Ågren, associate professor of French linguistics. Ågren studies the second language acquisition of French morpho-syntax and the teaching and learning of second/foreign languages in the Swedish school context.
+Malin Ågren, associate professor of French linguistics at Lund University. Ågren studies the second language acquisition of French morpho-syntax and the teaching and learning of second/foreign languages in the Swedish school context.

-Panos Athanasopoulos, professor of English Studies.
+Panos Athanasopoulos, professor of English Studies at Lund University.
 Athanasopoulos works in the areas of experimental cognitive linguistics, psycholinguistics, linguistic relativity, bilingual cognition, language acquisition.

-Annika Andersson, associate professor of psychology.
+Annika Andersson, associate professor in Swedish as a second language at Linnaeus University.
 Andersson’s research focuses on second language learning, more specifically on how the brain processes a first language and a second language.

-Ketty Andersson, works at the institution of Logopedics, Phoniatrics and Audiology.
+Ketty Andersson, works at the institution of Logopedics, Phoniatrics and Audiology, Lund University.
 Andersson’s research focuses on explicit and implicit instruction of narrative skills for preschool-aged children.

-Anna Flyman Mattsson, associate professor of Swedish as a second language.
+Anna Flyman Mattsson, associate professor of Swedish as a second language at Lund University.
 Flyman Mattsson’s research deals with language acquisition in different ages, with a particular focus on grammatical development.

-Sabine Gosselke Berthelsen, postdoctoral researcher in General Linguistics.
-Gosselke Berthelsen currently conducts research comparing first and second language users' processing of a typologically rare prosody-morphology association in Danish.
+Sabine Gosselke Berthelsen, postdoctoral researcher in General Linguistics at Lund University.
+Gosselke Berthelsen works on speech perception in first and second language users and is particularly interested in the processing of prosody.

-Jonas Granfeldt, professor of French linguistics, leader of leader of LAMiNATE, and co-chair of the research programme TEAM (Transdisciplinary Approaches to
+Jonas Granfeldt, professor of French linguistics at Lund University, leader of leader of LAMiNATE, and co-chair of the research programme TEAM (Transdisciplinary Approaches to

 Learning, Acquisition, Multilingualism).
 Granfeldt has a wide interest in different modes of language acquisition, including comparative work on early bilingualism, child and adult L2 acquisition with a focus on morphosyntax and lexicon, but he also works in educational linguistics focusing on modern languages and foreign language policy.